vasgaowei/TS-CAM/README.md

 # TS-CAM: Token Semantic Coupled Attention Map for Weakly SupervisedObject Localization
-This is the official implementaion of paper [TS-CAM: Token Semantic Coupled Attention Map for Weakly SupervisedObject Localization](https://arxiv.org/abs/2103.14862)
+This is the official implementaion of paper [TS-CAM: Token Semantic Coupled Attention Map for Weakly Supervised Object Localization](https://arxiv.org/abs/2103.14862)

 This repository contains Pytorch training code, evaluation code, pretrained models and jupyter notebook for more visualization.